ropensci/hddtools/cran-comments.md

-This is a resubmission due to bug fixing.
+This is a resubmission after the package was archived.
-New release (hddtools v0.9.3).
+New release (hddtools v0.9.4).

 ---------------------------------

 ## Release Summary

-* Updated URLs
-* SEPA tests now skipped if source is temporarily unavailable
+* Removed dependency from the rnrfa package

 ## Test environment
 * Ubuntu 18.04, R 3.6.3